There are just things we have to do in life

 I've used that reasoning too.
-But I'm thinking now that it doesn't make much sense.
-What it sounds like is that there's some outside force that's beyond your power to control making you do something you don't want to do.
+But now it doesn't make much sense.
+It sounds like there's some outside power forcing you to do something you don't want to do.
 From his point of view you're lying.
 He knows you could choose not go if you really wanted to.

 You're saying in essence "I have to do this even though I don't want to, so you have to do this even though you don't want to."
 It's like you're passing on the punishment that you're getting onto him.
 "I'm suffering so you should suffer too."